 Tips on keeping your kids fit and learning well

 In our previous post, we shared some extensive research about the link between better academic performance and physical fitness.
 At the end of the day, kids who are more physically active throughout the school day perform better at academic tasks overall.
 In this post, we will share some tips for integrating more physical activity into your child’s daily routine.
-So why should we as parents and educators really girl-1004432_1920care?
+So why should we as parents and educators really care?
 Because the research says so!
 As funding for physical education programs are cut and kids spend less and less time outside, it is so important that we help enhance their learning with adequate exercise.

 How can we integrate physical activity and learning?